isoriano1968/fs-uae-solaris/README.md

 Within the patches folder you will find the list of patches to get fs-uae up and running on Solaris based operating systems.

-Apply those patches directly when you have downloaded the fs-uae sources from https://fs-uae.net/download#source (3.1.66 was the current version when I did this) and #before running ./configure --disable-jit and #make
+Apply these patches directly when you have downloaded the fs-uae sources from https://fs-uae.net/download#source (3.1.66 was the current version when I did this) and BEFORE running ./configure --disable-jit and make

+# Howto apply patches

+Makefile.am.patch.txt
+Makefile.in.patch.txt
+configure.ac.patch.txt

+belong into the root directory of the fs-uae sources

+sysdeps.h.patch.txt

+belongs into src/include of the fs-uae sources

+ip_icmp.h.patch.txt
+debug.h.h.patch.txt
+mbuf.h.patch.txt
+misc.h.patch.txt
+sbuf.h.patch.txt
+slirp.h.patch.txt
+socket.h.patch.txt
+tcp_timer.h.patch.txt
+udp.h.patch.txt

+belong into src/slirp of the fs-uae sources

+Copy the solaris folder into the dist folder of the fs-uae sources.

+# Building fs-uae for Solaris

+./configure --disable-jit
+make
+make install

+# Running fs-uae once you have build it there are several command line parameters

+./fs-uae
+  --floppy-drive-0=xxxxx
+  --kickstart-file=xxxxx
+  --amiga-model=(A500/A1200/A4000) select one of them --chip-memory=2048
+  --fast-memory=8192
+  --floppy-drive-count=4
+  --hard-drive-0=(insert your hdf file here mine is PRODRIVE80.hdf)

+Hope it works for you.

+Best

+Iggi